Class I medical devices

 Class I devices belong to the lowest risk class.
-However, a distinction must be made between class I devices that do not require the intervention of a notified body and class I sterile (Is), measuring (Im) medical devices and class I reusable surgical instruments (Ir).
-These three categories must also be certified by a notified body.
+Unlike higher-risk classes (IIa, IIb, III), the intervention of a notified body is not always required for placing them on the market and for the manufacturer to affix the CE marking.
+Only class I sterile (Is), measuring (Im) medical devices and class I reusable surgical instruments (Ir) require the intervention of a notified body.

 For Im and Is, the intervention of the notified body is limited to the measurement function and/or sterility.